 - American Cancer Society recommendations for prostate cancer early detection

-- State efforts to ensure prostate cancer screening coverage
+- Insurance coverage for prostate cancer screening

 Finding prostate cancer early

-Prostate cancer can often be found early by testing the amount of prostate-specific antigen (PSA) in a man’s blood.
-Another way to find prostate cancer early is the digital rectal exam (DRE).
-For this exam, the doctor puts a gloved finger into the rectum to feel the prostate gland.
-These 2 tests are described in more detail in the section, “What tests can detect prostate cancer?”
+Prostate cancer can often be found early by testing for prostate-specific antigen (PSA) levels in a man’s blood.
+Another way to find prostate cancer early is the digital rectal exam (DRE), in which the doctor puts a gloved, lubricated finger into the rectum to feel the prostate gland.
+These tests are described in more detail in What tests can detect prostate cancer early?

 For example, neither the PSA test nor the DRE is 100% accurate.
-These tests can sometimes have abnormal results even when a man does not have cancer (known as false-positive results).
-Normal results can also occur even when a man does have cancer (known as false-negative results).
+These tests can sometimes have abnormal results even when a man does not have cancer (known as a false-positive result), or normal results even when a man does have cancer (known as a false-negative result).
 Unclear test results can cause confusion and anxiety.
-False-positive results can lead some men to have a prostate biopsy (with small risks of pain, infection, and bleeding) when they do not have cancer.
+False-positive results can lead some men to have a prostate biopsy (with small risks of pain, infection, and bleeding) when they don’t have cancer.
 And false-negative results can give some men a false sense of security even though they actually have cancer.

-Another important issue is that even if screening detects a cancer, doctors often can’t tell if the cancer is truly dangerous.
+Another important issue is that even if screening detects prostate cancer, doctors often can’t tell if the cancer is truly dangerous.
 Finding and treating all prostate cancers early might seem as if it would always be a good thing, but some prostate cancers grow so slowly that they would probably never cause problems.
 Because of an elevated PSA level, some men may be diagnosed with a prostate cancer that they would have never even known about at all.
-It would never have lead to their death, or even caused any symptoms.
+It would never have led to their death, or even caused any symptoms.

 But these men may still be treated with either surgery or radiation, either because the doctor can’t be sure how quickly the cancer might grow and spread, or because the men are uncomfortable knowing they have cancer and not getting any treatment.
-Treatments like surgery and radiation can have urinary, bowel, and/or sexual side effects that may seriously affect a man’s quality of life.
+Treatments like surgery and radiation can have urinary, bowel, and/or sexual side effects that can seriously affect a man’s quality of life.

-- A European study did find a lower risk of death from prostate cancer with PSA screening (done about once every 4 years), but the researchers estimated that about 1,400 men would need to be screened (and 48 treated) in order to prevent one death from prostate cancer.
+- A European study did find a lower risk of death from prostate cancer with PSA screening (done about once every 4 years), but the researchers estimated that about 1,050 men would need to be screened (and 37 treated) in order to prevent one death from prostate cancer.

 Prostate cancer is often a slow-growing cancer, so the effects of screening in these studies may become clearer in the coming years.
 Both of these studies are being continued to see if longer follow-up will give clearer results.
 Several other large studies of prostate cancer screening are now going on as well.

-At this time, the American Cancer Society recommends that men thinking about prostate cancer screening should make informed decisions based on available information, discussion with their doctor, and their own views on the benefits and side effects of screening and treatment.
-(See the section called “American Cancer Society recommendations for prostate cancer early detection.”)
+At this time, the American Cancer Society recommends that men thinking about getting screened for prostate cancer make informed decisions based on available information, discussion with their doctor, and their own views on the possible benefits, risks, and limits of prostate cancer screening.
+(See American Cancer Society recommendations for prostate cancer early detection.)

-Last Medical Review: 02/27/2012
+Last Medical Review: 04/01/2016

-Last Revised: 02/27/2012
+Last Revised: 04/14/2016